 Readymade energy drinks contain common ingredients such as taurine, caffeine, guarana, ginseng, gingko biloba, B vitamins, sugar, L-carnitine, antioxidants, creatine, yerba mate, milk thistle, and glucuronolactone.

 - Energy drinks contain caffeine in a high amount that can lead to negative pregnancy outcomes such as miscarriages and low birth weights (10).
 Caffeine can pass through the placenta and reach the baby, who cannot metabolize the complex compound.
-It interferes with the baby’s breathing patterns and heart rate.
+It interferes with the baby’s breathing patterns and heart rate and leads to developmental issues.
+Caffeine intake should be limited to less than 200mg per day during pregnancy.

 - For a pregnant woman with gestational diabetes, the excess sugar content found in energy drinks can pose health risks.
 Also, it adds extra calories to your diet.